 Soybean Oil

-- CME soybean oil futures were higher through Wednesday, compared to Wednesday of the prior week
+- CME soybean oil futures were higher through Wednesday, compared to Wednesday of the prior week, and made a new contract high

-- In its weekly crop update, the USDA reported that domestic soybean planting is 49% complete, up from 33% the previous week and above the five-year average of 36%.
-Beans continue to go into the ground at a record pace so far this season, according to analysts
+- Per the USDA’s weekly progress update, domestic soybean planting is 87% complete, up from 79% the previous week and above the five-year average of 80%

 Canola

-- The Intercontinental Exchange spot canola seed futures were higher this week, following the lead of the soybean oil market
+- The Intercontinental Exchange spot canola seed futures made a new contract high this week following the lead of the soybean oil market

-- Canola oil basis offers remained firm through Q3 this week, as the U.S. biofuel program continues to support imports, as reported by cash dealers
+- Canola oil basis offers remained firm this week, as the demand pull from the U.S. biofuel program continues to support the market, as reported by cash dealers

 Palm Oil

-- Palm oil prices on the Kuala Lumpur Commodity Exchange were lower this week, despite continued strength in the soybean oil market
+- Palm oil prices on the Kuala Lumpur Commodity Exchange were higher this week, but remain at a steep discount to soybean oil on the global cash markets

 Mayo & Margarine

-- The CME soybean oil market was higher this week, while palm oil prices on the Kuala Lumpur Commodity Exchange and the USDA butter market were steady
+- The CME soybean oil market, palm oil prices on the Kuala Lumpur Commodity Exchange and the USDA butter market were all higher this week